Jewish Association for the Protection of Girls and Women: Foundation

 Constance Rothschild, Lady Battersea, a British countess by marriage, was involved in welfare and educational activities throughout the United Kingdom on behalf of immigrants in general, and Jewish immigrants in particular.
 On an 1885 visit to London, she was exposed to the problems of Jewish prostitution in that city.
 She learned that a number of shelters existed for at-risk women which were sponsored by the church, missions or other Christian women's organizations, but not a single Jewish shelter able to take in Jewish women who wanted to break free from prostitution and re-enter normative Jewish society.
 In those years, mainstream Anglo-Jewish society considered women who engaged in prostitution as degenerate and outcasts, and therefore the Jewish community was not interested in accepting those women back into it.
 The countess realized that there were Jewish women who needed such a shelter, and therefore concluded that it was necessary to establish such an organization for them.

 Lady Battersea approached Claude Montefiore and Arthur Moro (Note: Arthur Moro, a cousin of Lady Constance Battersea, was an attorney by profession who served as an advocate for the JAPGW and represented women and girls in their court trials on matters of human trafficking.) (both her cousins), and Baroness Emma Louisa von Rothschild, as well as their friend Rabbi Simeon Singer.
-Together they founded The Jewish Ladies Association for Preventive and Rescue Work.
+Together with Constance's sister, Annie Henrietta Yorke, they founded The Jewish Ladies Association for Preventive and Rescue Work.
 Lady Battersea served as the Head Secretary and Lady Rothschild was appointed President, while the men served as the "Gentlemen's Committee," an auxiliary council accompanying the association.
 As with other women's welfare associations of that period in Great Britain, the founders were from the upper class and performed their duties on a voluntary basis.
 Their objective was to rescue women who had strayed from their path, to rehabilitate them for reintegration into mainstream society, and effectively to break them out of the cycle of prostitution.